GianyceG/gianyceg.github.io/README.md

 In this capstone, we will explore the Johns Hopkins CSSEGISandData COVID-19 Repository, which tracks global COVID-19 cases and Our World in Data (OWID), which provides comprehensive COVID-19 datasets across various indicators datasets to test the univariate models ARIMA/SARIMA and Bayesian STS.
 Using the same model structures, we will also be exploring the Forecasting Income Distribution Gaps in the US, using the US Census datasets.

+-Things I still want to add:
+-References to definitions, where I got model ideas and the fact I am using python (may be a method thing)

 ## References